arnowelzel/lightbox-photoswipe/readme.txt

 To avoid any confusion: this plugin was published with the agreement of Dmitry Semenov.

 == Changelog ==

+= 1.7 =

+* Fix in PhotoSwipe: when closing an image by a vertical drag, the image was displayed again once to fade out, even though it was already moved out of the view.
+Now the image will just be closed and not be faded out after dragging it up or down.

 = 1.6 =